bluesky/ophyd-async/docs/tutorials/using-existing-devices.rst

 There is also an "energy mode" that can be changed to modify the ``det`` output.

 .. ipython::
+    :okexcept:

     In [1]: <rd(det.mode)

-Although this is an :class:`~enum.Enum` and programmatic code should import and use instances of :class:`~ophyd_async.epics.demo.EnergyMode`, we can set it using a string value on the commandline:
+Although this is an :external+python:py:class:`enum.Enum` and programmatic code should import and use instances of `EnergyMode`, we can set it using a string value on the commandline:

 .. ipython::
+    :okexcept:

     In [1]: <mov(det.mode, "High Energy")